cms-analysis/HiggsAnalysis-CombinedLimit/contributing.md

 Note, however, that we also follow long term planning, and there is a dedicated group stewarding the overall direction and development of the code.

 This means that the code development should fit in with our long term vision;
-if you have an idea for a big improvement or change it will be most efficient if you [contact us](mailto:cms-cat-stats-conveners@cern.ch) first, in order to ensure that we can integrate it as seemlessly as possible into our plans.
+if you have an idea for a big improvement or change it will be most efficient if you [contact us](mailto:cms-cat-stats-conveners@cern.ch) first, in order to ensure that we can integrate it as seamlessly as possible into our plans.
 This will simplify any potential conflicts when you make your pull request.

 ## Requested Contributions